 Sports gambling is also slightly different because there is no house edge.
-It is luck based, but you may be able to improve your odds with your knowledge of sports.
+It is mostly luck-based, but you may be able to improve your odds with your knowledge of sports.

 There are indeed ways to lessen the house edge through things like card counting and basic strategies.
-The bottom line is that the house is a business, and they are going always to have an edge.
-This doesn’t mean you can’t win big, because people do.
-It means the more you keep playing, the better the chance you have of losing money over time.
-So if you win do big, run away…fast.
+The bottom line is that the house is a business, and they will always have an edge.
+This doesn’t mean you can’t win big because people do.
+It means the more you keep playing, the better your chance is of losing money over time.
+So if you do win big, run away…fast.